israel-dryer/ttkbootstrap/docs/gallery/magic_mouse.rst

 Magic Mouse
 ===========
 This application demonstrates a complicated design with many options and several label frames.
 The overall theme is **lumen**.
-Other than the default styles, the following styles are directly applied directly to widgets:
+Other than the default styles, the following styles are applied directly to various widgets widgets:

     :Image Buttons: ``TLabel``
     :License Number: ``primary.TLabel``